Google has released Android 5.0 Lollipop

 Google has released Android 5.0 Lollipop last week and made its source code available to the developers and distributors.
 Its official launch will be tomorrow on November 12, 2014, for select devices that run distributions of Android and that are serviced by Google, including Nexus and Google Play edition devices.
 The major focus of Android Lollipop is the user interface and design experience across multiple screens.
 However, It will require developers to deliver that promise.
 Google also dropped Android emulators and a series of tools for developers to focus more on the actual devices rather than emulators.

 Material Design - A responsive design language

 One of the most significant changes in the Lollipop release is a redesigned user interface built in a responsive design language referred to as material design.
-The notable differences in the design are tactile surface, fluid motion and bold graphics.
-An important aspect of the mobile when its in your hand is how it feels in your hand i.e. the sense of touch.
-Touch is one of the main elements of material design which is inspired by real life materials like paper and ink.
-An other important change in the design is good graphic design, using strong colors and bold typography to create clear hierarchy and focus attention on content.
+The notable differences in the design are tactile surface, fluid motion, and bold graphics.
+An important aspect of the mobile when it's in your hand is how it feels in your hand i.e. the sense of touch.
+Touch is one of the main elements of material design which is inspired by real-life materials like paper and ink.
+Another important change in the design is good graphic design, using strong colors and bold typography to create a clear hierarchy and focus attention on content.

 Motion brings the material and the graphic together, explaining how the system works, and adding moments of delight that move you through the system, easily and fluidly.